-In addition, Orion Corporation and Orion Diagnostica Oy received EUR 175,715 direct funding from Tekes for research projects which are being conducucted in consortiums administrated by SalWe Ltd., a non-profit company and Strategic Centre for Science, Technology and Innovation in Health and Well-being.
+Part of the total Tekes funding to the Orion Group was for research projects which are being conducucted in consortiums administrated by SalWe Ltd., a non-profit company and Strategic Centre for Science, Technology and Innovation in Health and Well-being.
 Orion Diagnostica is a member in the Intelligent Monitoring (IMO) programme, which combines the diagnostic in vitro and in vivo measurement and the handling of medicinal health information.
 The goal of this SalWe coordinated program is to develop innovative, intelligent and cost-efficient tools providing individual persons or healthcare professionals improved means for the benefit of individual well-being and health.
+The EUR 188,172 direct funding received by Orion Diagnostica covered expenses of this programme.

-Orion Corporation is a consortium member in the Mind and Body programme, the goal of which is to establish strategic knowhow and new solutions for improved management of obesity and brain disorders
+Orion Corporation is a consortium member in the Mind and Body programme, the goal of which is to establish strategic knowhow and new solutions for improved management of obesity and brain disorders.
+Orion Corporation received EUR 26,983 from Tekes for its expenses of this program.